Trollhunter: International

-Outside Norway, Trollhunter received a positive reception from critics with the aggregate website Rotten Tomatoes currently holding an 82% 'Certified Fresh' rating for it.
-The site's consensus reads, "Trollhunter is a mockumentary with an appropriate level of creeping dread, but one that also benefits from generous helpings of dry wit."
+Outside Norway, Trollhunter received a positive reception from critics.
+The film has an approval rating of 82% on review aggregator website Rotten Tomatoes, based on 110 reviews, and an average rating of 6.6/10.
+The site's consensus reads, "Trollhunter is a mockumentary with an appropriate level of creeping dread, but one that also benefits from generous helpings of dry wit".
+Metacritic assigned the film a weighted average score of 61 out of 100, based on 25 critics, indicating "generally-favorable reviews".

 Mike Hale of The New York Times called it a "clever and engaging mock documentary" with "ultradry Nordic humor", though "about 20 percent too long" with "more traveling shots through car windows of the fjord-land scenery than are absolutely necessary".
 The special effects, while "created with a computer-graphics budget that we can assume was far short of the Hollywood standard, are surprisingly lifelike and frightening".
 Frank Lovece of Film Journal International praised star Jespersen for "what ought to be a star-making dramatic performance", and found the film "both a remarkably suspenseful voyage ... and a dry-witted commentary on the nature of expedient bureaucracy ...
 Part horror movie, part social satire, and bursting with Norway’s savage beauty ... it is destined to be a classic of its kind."
 V. A. Musetto of the New York Post gave it three stars out of four and cautioned, "You'll want to catch this clever movie before Hollywood ruins everything with a dumb remake."
 British writer Ross Miller of Blog Critics gave it 4.5 stars out of 5 and said, "Troll Hunter takes what is now a conventional style of found footage filmmaking and puts a unique stamp on it ... one of the best examples of this type of film so far."